-Ms A Wrampling – Head of Year 7 and teacher of drama
+Ms A Wrampling – Teacher of drama

 Homework is set each term to correlate with the scheme of learning students are studying.
 No more than once a fortnight at KS3 (though additional homework can be asked for) and weekly at KS4.
 Knowledge Organisers support the learning and homework.
 Students write their homework in their planners and in 2022 it is due to be placed on class charts as well.